-Howard Gardner hypothesized there are many different intelligences reflected in people from math/logical, verbal/linguistic and bodily kinaesthetic.
-In the article above it is suggested that “Providing students with multiple ways to access content improves learning (Hattie, 2011).”
-Sitting still at a desk is just one of many ways to access learning.
+Howard Gardner hypothesized there are many different intelligences reflected in people from math/logical, verbal/linguistic and bodily kinaesthetic perspectives.
+In the article above it is suggested that “Providing students with multiple ways to access content improves learning.”
+(Hattie, 2011) Sitting still at a desk is just one of many ways to access learning.

 Universal Design for Learning (UDL)

 Active options in and beyond the classroom stimulate success in students who struggle sitting still and can benefit all students in the class.

 I use “vertical, non-permanent work spaces” (white boards) all over the class to get students working together sharing, problem solving and brainstorming.
 We go outside to explore science and math in the real world.
 I incorporate drumming in transition times.